Zehlendorf (Berlin): History

 The village of Zehlendorf was first mentioned as Cedelendorp in a 1245 contract between the Margraves John I and Otto III of Brandenburg and the Lehnin Abbey.
 Probably a German foundation, the name Cedelen appears to be a dialect word for "settlement" (modern German Siedlung), or "noble" (Cedelendorp = Cedelen + dorp, "noble village" (see Jahresbericht über die Erscheinungen auf dem Gebiete der germanischen Philologie).

 In the affluent and well-educated environment of Zehlendorf, top World War II figures mingled with opponents of the Nazi regime.
 Express S-Bahn trains, known as the "Banker Trains", whisked them at 120 km/h to the financial and government centers until the service was disrupted towards the end of World War II.

 During the Nazi period, Zehlendorf's mayor was Walter Helfenstein (1890–1945), a convinced Nazi.
 Helfenstein was responsible for erecting a memorial to the antisemitic publisher Theodor Fritsch (1853–1933), described as "the first antisemitic memorial in Germany" in Zehlendorf in 1935.
 The memorial was the first memorial sculpted by the artist Arthur Wellmann (1885–1960), who was a Zehlendorf resident (and who, after producing other Nazi memorials, including one to the SA, eventually emigrated to the United States).
 The Fritsch memorial was melted down in 1943 to make armaments for the war.
 Mayor Helfenstein committed suicide on 24 April 1945 as the Red Army took Berlin.
 Helfenstein's death is referred to in the novel Berlin by the anti-Nazi novelist Theodor Plievier.

+In 1944, Zehlendorf was the location of a subcamp of the Sachsenhausen concentration camp for Polish women.